-Empathy is the ability to not only understand someone else's feelings but to share those feeling as well - to understand what it's like to be in somebody else's shoes.
+Empathy is the ability to understand and share someone else's feelings—to know what it's like to be in somebody else's shoes.
 It allows for a deeper appreciation of what other individuals are experiencing.
 In turn, this leads to more positive interactions and communication between police officers and the people they encounter.

 Compassion begins where empathy leaves off.
 If empathy is an understanding and sharing of other's feelings, then compassion means putting that understanding into action.

-Treating individuals with compassion, whether they're witnesses, victims or suspects helps build a rapport and brings healing to dangerous and traumatic situations.
-Compassion is perhaps the most important attribute for the modern police officer in his or her daily interactions.
+Treating individuals with compassion, whether they're witnesses, victims, or suspects helps build a rapport and brings healing to dangerous and traumatic situations.
+Compassion is perhaps the most important attribute for modern police officers in their daily interactions.